SEB-Core/mongoose-recipes/README.md

 ## Reflecting on the Server Build

-With this final operation, we have finished creating and testing our entire back-end server.
-We have all the functionality we want for our website and the ability to interact with the database how we need.
+With this final operation, you have finished creating and testing your entire back-end server.
+You have all the functionality you want for your website and the ability to interact with the database how you need.

-Now, as we move forward and create and test our "front-end" views, we will know that our server is complete.
-This allows us to more appropriately troubleshoot issues.
-By knowing that the issue must be coming from our EJS/HTML structure and/or our browser, we can more effectively track them down and solve the errors.
+Now, as you move forward and create and test your "front-end" views, you will know that your server is complete.
+This allows you to more appropriately troubleshoot issues.
+By knowing that the issue must be coming from your EJS/HTML structure and/or your browser, you can more effectively track them down and solve the errors.

 This same mindset should be used in real world websites *and* your projects.